conduktor/conduktor-docs/docs/platform/get-started/troubleshooting/logs-configuration.md

 ## Runtime logger configuration API

-Since version 1.28.0, Conduktor Console exposes an API to change the log level of a logger at runtime.
+From version 1.28.0, Conduktor Console exposes an API to change the log level of a logger at runtime.

 This API **requires admin privileges** and is available on `/api/public/debug/v1/loggers`.